alicht/heroku-deployment/passport2.md

 // all other routes go below here
 ```
-We are telling express to use the `cookie-parser`.
-This is similar to `body-parser` but it parses request cookies.
-Passport stores user auth info in to cookies.
+`cookie-parser` is similar to `body-parser` but it parses request cookies.
+Passport stores user auth info into cookies.

-We are also telling express to use `express-session` which will allow us to bounce user auth info back and forth every request, so the user doesn't have to reauthenticate every time they visit a new url on our app.
+`express-session`  will allow us to bounce user auth info back and forth every request, so the user doesn't have to reauthenticate every time they visit a new url on our app.

-After we tell the app to use passport and passport sessions, we then require an auth router.
+`auth router` after we tell the app to use `passport` and `passport sessions`, we then require an auth router.
 This will have all of the routes for signing in and creating (registering) a user.

-After that, we are requireing a middleware that we will write called `authHelpers.loginRequired`.
-We are telling our app to use this function before we tell it to use all of our other routes.
+`authHelpers.loginRequired` tells  our app to use this function before we tell it to use all of our other routes.
 This is because we want our app to require a user to be signed in for all routes except the user login and registration pages.

-> Note: We haven't written this `auth-helpers` middlware or the `auth-routes` yet.
-But it's still ok to write this in our app.js file because it will give us a sence of what our next tasks sould be.
+> Note: We haven't written this `auth-helpers` middleware or the `auth-routes` yet.
+But it's still ok to write this in our app.js file because it will give us a sense of what our next tasks should be.

+#### And finally
-Lastly, for this `app.js` to be configures properly, we need a `.env` file with a SESSION_KEY.
+For this `server.js` to be configured properly, we need a `.env` file with a SESSION_KEY.

 ```bash
 # .env